Cliffback/POP_OS_22.04-mbp-2016/README.md

 I hope that this will save someone from a lot of work, googling around, and reading up on forum posts and discussions.
 I've gathered everything I have learnt in the following document.
 I also take no credit for the methods presented below, and have linked to the source below each heading.

+## A Note On Updating
+For me, updating POP!_OS to the current release as of September 2022 breaks the touchbar drivers, and I haven't figured out how to get them back working.
+I recommend backing up with Timeshift before updating, for an easy way to revert back.

 ## Installation

 To install, unpack the latest ISO from the releases, and make a bootable USB, using balenaEtcher, rufus or similar tools.